Mammoth Cave, Kentucky

 The view during the start of the historic cave tour

-In the afternoon I took a guided tour of Mammoth Cave, the longest cave in the world.
-I learned about pioneers - or rather, the enslaved African Americans they leased to conduct the grueling work - sourcing saltpeter for gunpowder during the war of 1812.
-A child in front of me repeatedly poked at his teenage brother who barked at him to stop while the tour guide explained that nearly 4,800 years prior, Native Americans had explored the cave, mining gypsum for 3,000 years for reasons that are now unknown to us.
+I followed closely behind our guide as we meandered through miles of Mammoth Cave, the longest cave system in the world.
+The group snapped dark, blurry photos of limestone as the guide spoke of pioneers - or rather, the enslaved African Americans they leased to conduct the grueling work - sourcing saltpetre for gunpowder during the war of 1812.
+A child in front of me repeatedly poked at his teenage brother who barked at him to stop while the tour guide continued on, explaining that nearly 5,000 years prior, Native Americans had explored the cave, mining gypsum for reasons that are now unknown to us.
+The older brother gave up and scrolled his phone while the younger continued poking, and the group moved forward.

-Toward the midpoint of the tour, after making our way through “Fat Man’s Misery,” a tight section of the cave that takes either a small or brave person to maneuver, we reached “Level 5,” which sits 310 feet below the surface.
-One level below, the Green River - which has spent more than 10 million years carving out the cave - could be found running through.
-“The Green River goes out to the Ohio River, to the Mississippi River, to the Gulf of Mexi- I mean, Gulf of America,” said the tour guide.
-The crowd laughed, me included, though I wasn’t sure which side of the joke we were laughing at.
+After making our way through “Fat Man’s Misery,” a tight section of the cave that takes either a small or brave person to maneuver, we reached “Level 5,” 310 feet below the earth’s surface.
+One level below us, the Green River - which has spent more than 10 million years carving out the cave - could be heard running through.
+“The Green River flows out to the Ohio River, to the Mississippi River, to the Gulf of Mexi- I mean, Gulf of America,” said the tour guide.
+The crowd laughed, me included, though I wondered which side of the joke we were collectively laughing at.

 Tree branches hang over a swollen Green River